 What form(s) does this medication come in?

-Each white, round tablet contains desogestrel 0.15 mg and ethinyl estradiol 0.03 mg.
+Each white, round tablet contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
 Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methylcellulose, lactose, polyethylene glycol, povidone, starch, stearic acid, talc, titanium dioxide, and vitamin E.

-Each white, round tablet contains desogestrel 0.15 mg and ethinyl estradiol 0.03 mg.
-Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methylcellulose, lactose, polyethylene glycol, povidone, starch, stearic acid, talc, titanium dioxide, and vitamin E. Each green, round tablet contains the following nonmedicinal ingredients: hydroxypropyl methylcellulose, indigotine blue, iron oxide, lactose, magnesium stearate, polyethylene glycol, starch, titanium dioxide, and talc.
+Each white, round tablet contains 0.15 mg of desogestrel and 0.03 mg of ethinyl estradiol.
+Nonmedicinal ingredients: colloidal silicon dioxide, hydroxypropyl methylcellulose, lactose, polyethylene glycol, povidone, starch, stearic acid, talc, titanium dioxide, and vitamin E. Each round, green tablet contains the following nonmedicinal ingredients: hydroxypropyl methylcellulose, indigotine blue, iron oxide, lactose, magnesium stearate, polyethylene glycol, starch, titanium dioxide, and talc.

 How should I use this medication?

 21-day pack: Take one tablet daily for 21 days, then do not take any pills for 7 days, and then begin the next pack.

 28-day pack: Take one tablet daily for 21 days, then take one "reminder" pill daily for 7 days, and then begin the next pack.

 Talk with your doctor about the best time to start your pills.
 The first day of your menstrual period (bleeding) is known as "Day 1."
 Your doctor may have you start your pills on the first Sunday after your period starts or on Day 1 of your period.
 The pills should be taken approximately the same time every day.